You may think a south facing window is a must to do well with houseplants.

 Plants For West Facing Windows – What to Do

 A west facing window is very similar to south-facing windows.
 West windows can get very intense direct bright light and high temperatures.

 This lighting and heat situation can damage quite a few different sorts of plants.

 For this reason, it’s a good idea to shade the plants in your west window against direct sunlight.
 This is especially true during the afternoon hours.

 Without protection, leaves of more delicate plants are sure to scorch.
 In fact, even some succulents and cactus sitting in a window will suffer under the intensity of direct natural light through glass.

 Luckily, it’s not very difficult to do this.
 Simply put up a sheer curtain you can pull across the window to protect your plants when the sun is at its hottest.

-This may be all you’ll need to do to reduce the punishing rays of the sun and the high temperatures associated with them.
+This may be all you’ll need to do to reduce the punishing rays of full sun and the high temperatures associated with them.

 If you have a very large window, consider installing external blinds for more effective shading.
 Planting deciduous trees outside west-facing windows is also a good idea.